 But don’t get testing confused with polishing your execution.
 Testing is all about fine-tuning the idea.
 Once the thinking is near flawless, you can start finessing how it looks.

-Now, if you want to get all meta about hacking, shift your focus from the brief to your own thinking.
-Can you hack your own process first, before even tackling the challenge in front of you?
+Now, if you want to get all meta about hacking, shift your focus from the creative brief to your own thinking.
+Can you hack your own process first, before even tackling the creative brief in front of you?
 Every tip we've shared can be applied to how you’re working.
 Do you assume a brainstorm is going to do the trick every time?

 Sometimes the best ideas come when you’re taking a break after 10 hours of trying to have them.
 What if you started that way?

 "Great ideas happen through shifts of focus – or, rather, changing channel from conscious to unconscious thinking.
 As counter-productive as it might sound, switching off is the way to turn on the idea generation process in the brain.
-History is littered with moments of inspiration coming when people are taking time off from thinking about the problem they were trying to solve."Hugh Garry
+History is littered with moments of inspiration coming when people are taking time off from thinking about the problem they were trying to solve."Hugh Garry, Director, Storythings

 Use yourself as a guinea pig.
 Which parts of your process might be broken?
 What small things would make a big difference to you?
 Test them.

 For more on hacking and the other creative superpowers, get yourself a copy of Creative Superpowers: Equip Yourself for the Age of Creativity – edited by Laura Jordan Bambach, Mark Earls, Daniele Fiandaca and Scott Morrison.

 Want to know more about New Blood Awards?
 Keep your creativity inspired with bi-weekly tips and tricks to help you craft your New Blood Awards entry, as well as career insights, thought leadership, and the latest news and events.
 Sign up for New Blood news.